 - Sweet Louise offers a toll free line on 0800 11 22 77 (during office hours), where you can speak to one of the Support Coordinators.

 - Tell those close to you what you need and how they can help.
-It is acceptable to agree to offers of assistance.
+Accept offers of assistance.

 - You might find it difficult to refuse to do something but don’t be afraid to say ‘no thank you’.
 People will understand and you will feel more in control of what you want to do.

 Your emotional health is really important to your health and quality of life.
 There are ways to look after your emotional health: